-To access WS FTP Server Manager:
+To access WS_FTP Server Manager:

-- 1 Using one of the methods below, open the WS_FTP Server Manager. - Double click the WS_FTP Server Manager icon on the desktop. - On a computer that has Internet or network access to the server, open a web browser and enter http://yourhostname.domainname.com/WSFTPSVR/, replacing yourhostname.domainname.com with the host name you specified during installation.
+- 1 Using one of the methods below, open the WS FTP Server Manager. - Double click the WS_FTP Server Manager icon on the desktop. - From the Start menu, select Programs > Ipswitch WS_FTP Server > WS_FTP Server Manager. - On a computer that has Internet or network access to the server, open a web browser and enter http://yourhostname.domainname.com/WSFTPSVR/, replacing yourhostname.domainname.com with the host name you specified during installation.